RJWoodhead/FRC3DP/Useful/Useful.md

 * [Radio Mount](Misc).
 Yet another mount for the FRC radio, this one lets the radio drop into the mount.
 Lots of ways to secure it once it's in, but a zip-tie at the top is the easiest.
 Releases in seconds when you need to get the radio flashed at a competition.
 All the cables come out the bottom.

+# Building Blocks

+* The [HTD Flanged Pulley Half](Misc) is a Fusion 360 project that helps design and build HTD belt pulleys.
+It is fully parametric and lets you specify things like belt type, number of teeth, flange size, bolt circle, and whether or not the hex shaft has a raised hub.
+Due to limitations in Fusion, depending on what features you want you will have to do some timeline editing, mostly feature suppression toggling.
+Stepping through the timeline should make things fairly obvious.

+  Some notes:

+  * All the parameters have comments that are hopefully helpful.
+  * If you have a raised hub, the slope of the flange is limited to about 60 degrees if you want to print without support; otherwise it should be set to 80 degrees.
+  * You will have to change the hole feature to alter your bolt holes.
+Usually you will be printing two half pulleys that differ in their bolt holes (for example, countersunk bolts on one half, threaded holes in the other).
+There is also a feature to expand a countersink so flathead bolts nest flush with the pulley surface (printing limitations often cause them to be a little proud if you don't add some tolerance).

 # Jigs and Guides

 * [Belt Welding Jig](Misc).
 A small jig that can hold some round tubing in place.
 Print two of them, slide onto a length of T-slot, and you'll be able to heat the ends of the tubing and then push them together reasonably precisely.